Madhav1422/TCDA-Net/README.md

 A single model run (one seed) typically takes several hours.

 ---

-## 10. Notes
+## 12. Notes

-Only dataset paths need modification before execution No manual intervention is required after starting the script Ensure correct folder naming and class labels
+* Only dataset paths need modification
+* No manual intervention is required after execution starts
+* Ensure correct folder naming and class labels
- Outputs are automatically saved and organised
+* All outputs are automatically saved

 ---

-## 11. Citation
+## 13. Citation

 If you use this code, cite: